sseamonds/stock_data_tracker/README.md

     ]
   }
 ```
-- For the lambda to write high level stock metrics to RDS (and consume from S3):
+- For the lambda to write to RDS (and consume from S3):
   - Setup RDS:
     - create an instance
     - connect to an EC2 instance to perform psql actions